-Community Involvement Program – Each quarter, our employees get out into the community and work with local charities to help those in our community.
+Community Involvement Program: Each quarter, our employees volunteer with the community and work with local charities to help those in our community.
 We work side by side, helping to prepare meals, creating care packages for distribution, and stocking food pantries.
-A few of the charities we work with are: So Others Might Eat (SOME), Bread for the City, DC Central Kitchen, Make-A-Wish Foundation, Youth For Tomorrow, Feed the Children, Susan G. Komen for the Cure, Doctors Without Borders/ Médecins Sans Frontières (MSF), Service Dogs of Virginia, and Big Brothers/Big Sisters.
+A few of the charities we work with are: DC Central Kitchen and So Others Might Eat (SOME).

-    Each quarter Sevatec employees donate spend time at the DC Central Kitchen.
-DCCK uses their kitchen as a central location to recover unused food, prepare and deliver meals to partner social service agencies, train and employ homeless men and women for the food service industry, and intellectually engage volunteers.
-As a community kitchen, they recycle over one ton of surplus food each day that would otherwise go to waste and turn it into 4,000 meals for the hungry in the greater Washington, DC region.
+DC Central Kitchen uses their kitchen as a central location to recover unused food, prepare and deliver meals to partner social service agencies, train and employ homeless men and women for the food service industry, and intellectually engage volunteers.
+As a community kitchen, they recycle over one ton of surplus food each day that would otherwise go to waste and turn it into 4,000 meals for the hungry in the greater Washington, D.C. region.

 Beginning in early 2014, Sevatec employees volunteered to package meals for Kids Against Hunger, a humanitarian food-aid organization, focused on significantly reducing the number of hungry children in the U.S. and to feed starving children throughout the world.
 Last year alone, volunteers at Kids Against Hunger's food packaging centers across the U.S. packaged nearly 40 million meals for starving children and their families around the world.
 Originally, our goal was to package 10,000 meals.
 We have exceeded this goal with packaging nearly 40,000 meal boxes.
 Thank you to volunteers who continue to dedicate their time to this essential cause!